Policies for Awarded Grants

 The following credit line must appear on all printed materials and any publicity related to the proposed project:

-This activity is made possible, in part, by a Region 2 Arts Council Individual Artist Grant Award with funding from the McKnight Foundation.
+This activity is made possible, in part, by a Region 2 Arts Council Artist Support Grant Award with funding from the McKnight Foundation.

 Anishinaabe Arts Initiative Grant or Fellowship: